SteffeniV/Steffeni/README.md

 You can count on me to help with prioritization and minimizing scope to avoid over-engineering.

-I prefer direct, clear feedback — no ambiguity.
+I prefer direct, clear feedback without ambiguity.
 You don’t need to sugarcoat.

 ## 💡 Values